Live Stream Shopping Scripts, What’s All the Fuss About?

 Beforehand, write a list of benefits you want to share and ensure you address them to the audience.

 This is when you work through your list of 3-7 benefits that will help your audience gain value.

 Keep it simple and start it off with “the first way you can get rid/improve (PAINPOINT) is with (BENEFIT/PRODUCT FEATURE)”.

 Resonate with your audience and share a story that highlights the pain points, and how your product has benefited you.

 If you are co-streaming with another seller, you can both work together to share each other’s experiences to keep viewers engaged.

 Remember, focus on one pain point and do not deviate too far from the script.
 The priority is to keep your audience engaged.

 7. Share and repeat

-Follow the same process with the following benefits.
-Engage with your audience members if they ask questions and the next 30 minutes will fly by.
+Follow the same process with the latter benefits.
+Remember to engage with your audience members; if they ask questions then the next 30 minutes will fly by.

 8. Share your call to action